 Sing365.com: Biographies, discographies and lyrics to literally thousands of pop and country artists.

-Chalkhills.org: Official website of the band XTC, probably my all-time favorite.
+Chalkhills.org: Official website of the band XTC, one my all-time favorite bands.
 See what Andy Patridge and Colin Moulding are up to these days plus a wealth of information about the band, past and present.

 Duluth News-Tribune: The main paper in my hometown.
 The best Duluth has to offer...I guess.